caisa-lab/style-transfer-chatbots/README_receptiveness.md

 * it can paraphrase from original sentence to target style in one script call
 * it can select from multiple candidates based on model perplexity

 There are some sample calls in the `cmd-demo` directory.
 All scripts assume that you have a `.csv` file with your input data.
 You can change most settings in the variables at the top of the script.

+To get a full list of possible arguments, run `python3 cmd-demo/predict_service.py --help`.

+You can ignore the `Some weights of the model checkpoint...` warning that is shown when loading the intermediate paraphraser.
+This is due to a transformers version mismatch, but shouldn't impact the generated sentences.

 ### Experimenting with the "strength" of the style transfer